-All of us at Wynne Health Group mourn the death of George Floyd and are outraged at the longstanding police brutality and systemic racism resulting in his murder.
+All of us at Impact Health Policy Partners mourn the death of George Floyd and are outraged at the longstanding police brutality and systemic racism resulting in his murder.
 We stand in solidarity with the protesters pleading for justice for Mr. Floyd and the numerous other Black Americans whose lives have been cut short, including Breonna Taylor, Ahmaud Arbery, Tony McDade, Eric Garner, and countless others.
 We want to state unequivocally that Black Lives Matter and commit to actions that we are taking to combat racism and further racial justice.

 As a mission-driven, public-service government relations firm, we believe in the power of policy to effect positive change.
 Yet we know that policies have long been used as tools to devalue and oppress Black Americans from the times of slavery through Jim Crow to this very day, by insidious discriminatory processes such as redlining, voter suppression, and mass incarceration.